"""Dataframe utilities."""

 from torch import Tensor

-from baybe.parameters import Parameter
+from baybe.parameters.base import Parameter

 # Logging